 The story begins with me being called in to investigate a wet basement.
-The client had spent a good deal of money with a contractor ten years earlier to underpin and waterproof their basement, but the seepage hadn’t stopped.
+The client had spent a good deal of money with a contractor ten years earlier to underpin and waterproof their basement, but there was seepage.
 They’d paid for rough-ins on the plumbing, but there was no venting and the toilet drain sloped backwards.
-The mechanicals weren’t working properly, and so they weren’t getting proper cooling on the upper floor.
-They had called the contractor back to the house twice without any change in result — in short, they were just about ready to write off the basement altogether.
+The mechanicals weren’t working properly, and so they weren’t getting decent cooling on the upper floor.
+They had called the contractor back to the home twice without any change in result — in short, they were just about ready to write off the basement altogether.

-The mechanical systems also needed attention — we reorganized the entire area, with the exception of the forced air gas furnace.
-For instance, we relocated the central vacuum to where it could be properly cleaned with ease, and installed a dual purpose high-efficiency water tank that manages both domestic hot water and the current basement in-floor heat, and in future will handle the second and third floor bathrooms’ hydronic heating.
+The mechanical systems also needed attention — we reorganized the entire area (with the exception of the forced air gas furnace).
+We relocated the central vacuum to where it could be properly cleaned with ease, and installed a dual purpose high-efficiency water tank that manages both domestic hot water and the current basement in-floor heat, and in future will handle the second and third floor bathrooms’ hydronic heating.
 These are the kinds of improvements that will never show up in photographs but are nonetheless vital.
 The ducting to the third floor was enhanced with two new runs, and combined with a new return from the same area to enhance cooling and air exchange.

-And then, with the water problems remedied and mechanicals optimized, we implemented a series of transformational upgrades to the space.
+And then, with the water seepage problems remedied, plumbing, electricals and mechanicals optimized, we implemented a series of transformational upgrades to the space.

 “Some of the worst infrastructure work I’d ever seen”